floriankarydes/xybotsim/README.md

 ## Features

-- 🤖 Test robot controllers written in [Go](https://go.dev) with software-in-the-loop simulations.
+- 🤖 Test robot controllers written in [Go](https://go.dev).
-- 💯 Run large scale multi-agent scenarios with hundreds of robots.
+- 💯 Run hundreds of robots simultaneously.
-- 💥 Simulate robot collisions with obstacles and other robots.
+- 💥 Simulate robot collisions.
-- 📘 Connect your code easily with the most simple [API](#getting-started).
+- 📘 Connect your code with just a few lines.
-- 📺 Visualize simulations in real-time with a minimal GUI.
+- 📺 Visualize simulations in real-time.

 But don't get your hopes too high, this will be dots moving on a grid 😅 If you are looking for a proper robotics simulator, you should checkout [Gazebo](https://gazebosim.org/home).

 XY Bot Simulator's design is actually very minimalist :

 - Simulated world is a 2D squared grid.
-- Robot moves from cell to cell with a chosen velocity.
+- Robots move from cell to cell with a chosen velocity.
 - Movement is discrete & limited to adjacent cells (no diagonal).

 ## Prerequisites